JordanRobo/JordanRobo/README.md

 # Hello there! 👋

-I'm Jordan, a budding Fullstack Developer on a journey to master the intricacies of web development.
-I have a background in marketing and a passion for creating immersive experiences, both digitally and through storytelling.
+I'm Jordan, a budding Fullstack Developer on a journey to master the intricacies of web and software development.
+With a diverse background that spans marketing, cinematography, graphic design, and photography, I bring a unique blend of creativity and technical skill to my projects.

 ## 🌱 What I'm Learning

+- **Python**: Exploring data manipulation, automation, and web development.
+- **HTML & CSS**: Building the foundation for web design and front-end development.
+- **JavaScript & TypeScript**: Enhancing web interactivity and building robust applications.
+- **C#, C++, LLM's and Java**: Planning to dive into these languages to broaden my programming skills.

+## 👨‍💻 My Current Stack

 - **SvelteKit**: A new and exciting framework for building web applications with Svelte.
 - **Node.JS**: The powerhouse behind many modern web apps and APIs.